FinnCavanagh/Project-Two/README.md

 gem "mini_magick"
 --> for managing image uploading

+gem 'RMagick'
+--> to process images

 gem 'carrierwave'
---> for uploading images
+--> for file uploads

 gem 'devise'
---> for authentication
+--> for logins & authentication

-Database:
+gem 'fog'
+--> to interface with files stored remotely

+**Database**:
 PostsgreSQL the database uses 4 models to enable users to trade their stuff.

-Image Uploading:
+**Image Uploading**:
-Amazon Web Services hosts and manages the file uploading
+Amazon Web Services hosts and manages uploaded files

 ## Styling